JohnEarnest/Decker/tools/awk/Readme.md

 ==============================
 Lila is an interpreter for the [Lil](http://beyondloom.com/tools/trylil.html) programming language implemented (mostly) in POSIX Awk.
 To learn more, see [the blog post](http://beyondloom.com/blog/lila.html) describing this project.

+*Note: As of Decker v1.54, Lila is no longer actively maintained and kept in sync with newer revisions of Lil; if there's demand, I may resume work on this sub-project.*

 Invoked with a `.lil` filename, Lila will execute the script and exit.
 If no filename is provided, it will instead run in an interactive "[REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop_)" mode which can be terminated with Ctrl+C. Using the optional `rlwrap` utility as an intermediary provides a much nicer REPL experience, with line-editing and command history:
 ```
 % rlwrap awk -f lila.awk